Particle energization in relativistic plasma turbulence: solenoidal versus compressive driving: Analysis of energy dissipation

 Ref.~\cite{comisso_sironi_2019} found a similar energy-dependent anisotropy in PIC simulations of decaying turbulence at high $\sigma$, which was attributed to a two-stage acceleration process involving particle injection by magnetic reconnection (through parallel electric fields) and diffusive acceleration by turbulence (through perpendicular electric fields); see \cite{comisso_etal_2020} for further discussion and implications.
 Our new results indicate that this process is insensitive to the driving mechanism.

-The semirelativistic ($\theta_{i0} = 1/256$) cases (not shown) exhibit a distribution of $\theta_p$ that is much closer to isotropy than the relativistic case, with the shape being more strongly affected by turbulence variability rather than systematic structure.
-A more rigorous investigation requires measuring the pitch angle relative to the local magnetic field $\boldsymbol{B}$ rather than $\boldsymbol{B}_0$, which we shelve to future work.
+The semirelativistic ($\theta_{i0} = 1/256$) cases (not shown) exhibit a distribution of pitch angles that is much closer to isotropy than the relativistic case, with the shape being more strongly affected by turbulence variability rather than systematic structure.